For the first time since the Russian invasion in February, European countries did not pledge additional weapons to Ukraine in July.

 Call for more missiles

-Former NATO commanders Philip Breedlove and Wesley Clark, seven former American ambassadors and six former assistant and deputy secretaries argue in The Hill that America must do even more to help Ukraine win the war.
+Former NATO commanders Philip Breedlove and Wesley Clark, seven former American ambassadors and six former assistant and deputy secretaries argue in The Hill that America must do more to help Ukraine win the war.
 They call for long-range missiles that could reach inside Crimea and Russia’s home territory.

 So far NATO allies have been reluctant to provide weapons that could be used to attack Russia itself, fearing Vladimir Putin might retaliate with nuclear weapons.